openrewrite/rewrite-docs/reference/recipes/java/migrate/java8tojava11.md

 ---
 type: specs.openrewrite.org/v1beta/recipe
 name: org.openrewrite.java.migrate.Java8toJava11
-displayName: Migrate Java 8 to Java 11
+displayName: Migrate to Java 11 from Java 8 through 10
-description: This recipe will apply changes commonly needed when migrating from Java 8 to Java 11.
+description: This recipe will apply changes commonly needed when upgrading to Java 11.
+Specifically, for those applications that are built on Java 8, this recipe will update and add dependencies on J2EE libraries that are no longer directly bundled with the JDK.
+This recipe will also replace deprecated API with equivalents when there is a clear migration strategy.
+Build files will also be updated to use Java 11 as the target/source and plugins will be also be upgraded to versions that are compatible with Java 11.

 tags:
   - jaxb
   - deprecated